 Joint venture debt is the liability of the joint venture and is typically secured by the joint venture property, which is non-recourse to us.
-As of June 30, 2017 and December 31, 2016, the Operating Partnership guaranteed joint venture related mortgage indebtedness of \$219.2 million and \$400.5 million, respectively (of which we have a right of recovery from our venture partners of \$10.8 million).
+As of September 30, 2017 and December 31, 2016, the Operating Partnership guaranteed joint venture related mortgage indebtedness of \$192.3 million and \$400.5 million, respectively (of which we have a right of recovery from our venture partners of \$10.8 million as of September 30, 2017).
 Mortgages guaranteed by the Operating Partnership are secured by the property of the joint venture which could be sold in order to satisfy the outstanding obligation and which has an estimated fair value in excess of the guaranteed amount.